-All providers who offer the free entitlement are required to submit headcount data each term, this includes details of the children they will claim for and the hours and weeks the child will access in that term.
-Headcount days are set for each term and these are published in the free entitlement contract and in the provider portal.
+All providers who offer the funded entitlement are required to submit headcount data each term, this includes details of the children they will claim for and the hours and weeks the child will access in that term.
+Headcount days are set for each term and these are published in the funded entitlement contract and in the provider portal.
 You can also visit the headcount data collection dates page.

 Early years census - each year

-Each year, early years private, voluntary and independent (PVI) settings who offer the free entitlement are required to complete an early years census.
+Each year, early years private, voluntary and independent (PVI) settings who offer the funded entitlement are required to complete an early years census.
 This information is collected via the early years provider portal and then passed by Essex County Council to the Department for Education.

 The deadline dates are published on the announcement page as you log into the provider portal.
 These are subject to change and may differ from those shown in the provider handbook.